 Its central dashboard is very Facebook-esque, with avatars of organization members giving updates on “The Wall.”
 From there, users can navigate in a sidebar to “My Objectives,” which is where OKRs live.
 Here, OKRs can be dragged and rearranged in a Trello-like board for status updates with comments.

-Quantive Results (formerly Gtmhub) allows companies, teams, and individuals to link strategy and OKRs transparently.
+Quantive allows companies, teams, and individuals to link strategy and OKRs transparently.
 They emphasize the connection between setting strategy and setting OKRs.

 A highly integrable software, Quantive Results is compatible with Asana, Google Analytics, MailChimp, and a companion product Quantive Signal to help automate reporting.

 Some customers of Quantive include BaseKit, Hacktiv8, and SendCloud.
-They offer a free version for use by one team; and also a free trial for the full version for multiple teams.
+They offer a free version for use by one team and a free trial for the full version for multiple teams.

 Where can I get more information?